EFC Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Repo Financing: Management indicated that while repo markets functioned well, they prefer not to add leverage to retained tranches due to inherent price volatility.
+• Repo Financing: Management indicated that while repo markets functioned well, they prefer to maintain conservative leverage on retained tranches due to inherent price volatility.